2 days Stift Heiligenkreuz for connoisseurs

 Lunch in the guest refectory of Heiligenkreuz Abbey

 The food is simple but tasty.
 This is how I imagine the food in the monastery.
-There is cabbage soup with the starter.
+For starters, for example, there is cabbage soup.
 Maria, the cook from near Belgrade, tells us how much she likes working in the monastery.
-She puts a soup pot in the middle of the table.
-Again and again she asks whether we like the food.
-And she reports that she brings her daughter to the monastery from time to time.
+She places a soup pot in the middle of the table.
+She keeps asking if we like the food.
+And she reports that she brings her daughter to the monastery every now and then.

-We serve ourselves.
-As a main meal, there are potato cookies with garlic cream and coleslaw.
-Homemade dishes, as we cook them at home.
-There is no chi-chi on this table, but healthy home-style food that tastes good.
+We help ourselves.
+The main meal is potato cookies with garlic cream and coleslaw.
+Homemade dishes like we cook at home.
+There's no chi-chi on this table, just healthy home cooking that tastes good.

 Lodging

-In Heiligenkreuz you can spend the night directly in the abbey.
-You can find out how to do this under “Travel Organization” at the end of this post.
-There are also other accommodation options nearby:
+In Heiligenkreuz you can stay overnight directly in the monastery.
+You can find out how to do this under “Travel organization” at the end of this post.
+However, there are also other accommodation options nearby:

 - Gaaden *